 In Year 9, Geography takes on a more global perspective.
 The year starts off with students mapping the distribution of global earthquakes and volcanoes before they dive in to the reasons and processes that give rise to these natural hazards.
 Natural environments are also studied which adds to the global perspective students are encourages to hold, we look at contrasting environments and the range of animals and plates that exist in them.
 In the spring term we ask students to prepare a presentation of a tourist destination with the specific aim of attracting the peers to want to visit.
 This links nicely to some of the creative writing/ speech writing that overlaps with the English department.
 Towards the end of this term students learn about the life changes consequences global trade can pay to people at the bottom of the supply change e.g. farmers who are often exploited and not paid much.
 Students will discover about the positive effects Fairtrade can have on farmer’s lives and have a reflective option of what we can all do to improve the situation.
 Similarly, yr 9 will also sit the 2nd and final geography examination of the year at the end of the summer term.

 Key Stage 4 (Years 10 & 11)

-The Geography GCSE (WJEC Spec B) aims to build on the topics covered in Years 7-9 as well as introducing a new development study.
+The Geography GCSE (Eduqas Spec B) aims to build on the topics covered in Years 7-9 as well as introducing a few new topics.
 The course is split into 3 themes.